yaejinpark/disaster-tweets/README.md

 Data source
 Data description

+## Reasons for Choosing the Topic

+One of the most consequential threats humans are facing today is concerning disinformation.
+With the popularity of social media platforms, conducting disinformation never has been this easy.
+We wanted to join this Kaggle competition to build a meaningful Machine Learning model that will help us classify between Tweets that actually remark a disaster and not.
+Furthermore, we wanted to delve into the field of NLP within Machine Learning; and we found this is a great challenge to get started implementing what we learned about NLP.
+The conclusions we provide here will help agencies programmatically monitor Twitter for disasters.
+We believe that when technology is used for good, then will the future be built for the betterment of the common good.

 ## Questions We Hope to Answer

 - Can we successfully distinguish tweets that are actually related to disasters from those that are not?